sst/guide/_examples/how-to-use-dynamodb-in-your-serverless-app.md

 lang: en
 index: 1
 type: database
-description: In this example we will look at how to use DynamoDB in your serverless app on AWS using Serverless Stack (SST).
+description: In this example we will look at how to use DynamoDB in your serverless app on AWS using SST.
 We'll be using the Api and Table constructs to create a simple hit counter.
 short_desc: Using DynamoDB in a serverless API.
 repo: rest-api-dynamodb
 ref: how-to-use-dynamodb-in-your-serverless-app
 comments_id: how-to-use-dynamodb-in-your-serverless-app/2307
 ---

-In this example we will look at how to use DynamoDB in our serverless app using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
+In this example we will look at how to use DynamoDB in our serverless app using [SST]({{ site.sst_github_repo }}).
 We'll be creating a simple hit counter.

 ## Requirements